unovue/radix-vue/docs/content/meta/ToolbarToggleGroup.md

   },
   {
     'name': 'defaultValue',
-    'description': '<p>The value of the item to show as pressed when initially rendered.
-Use when you do not need to control the state of the items.</p>\n', 'type': 'string | string[]',
+    'description': '<p>The default value of the item to expand when type is &quot;single&quot; or the default values of the items to expand when type is &quot;multiple&quot;.\nUse when you do not need to control the state of the item(s).</p>\n', 'type': 'string | string[]',
     'required': false
   },